alexsc6955/alexsc6955/README.md

 - Business development at [Platzi](https://platzi.com)
 - Software architecture at [Platzi](https://platzi.com)
 - Data science at [Platzi](https://platzi.com)
-- Advanced javascript at work
+- Advanced javascript and Python at work

 ## 👯 Looking to collaborate on
 - Any open source javascript project